 The exceptions: Emergency services, health workers, traffic officers, security services, banking services, soldiers, laboratory services, and businesses involved in supplying and producing food and basic services, like food and medication are exempt from this rule.

-What about businesses: Businesses that may continue operation will include pharmacies, laboratories, banks, essential finance systems, such as the JSE, supermarkets, petrol stations, healthcare providers and companies involved in making or distributing food, basic goods, and medical supplies.
+What about businesses: Businesses that may continue an operation will include pharmacies, laboratories, banks, essential finance systems, such as the JSE, supermarkets, petrol stations, healthcare providers, and companies involved in making or distributing food, basic goods, and medical supplies.
 Read more

-No need for ‘panic buying’: Regulations have been put in place to prohibit unjustified price hikes, to ensure shops maintain adequate stocks of basic goods and to prevent people from ‘panic buying’.
-Government has had discussions with manufacturers and distributors of basic necessities, who have indicated that there will be a continuous supply of these goods.
+No need for ‘panic buying’: Regulations has been put in place to prohibit unjustified price hikes, to ensure shops maintain adequate stocks of basic goods and to prevent people from ‘panic buying’.
+The government has had discussions with manufacturers and distributors of basic necessities, who have indicated that there will be a continuous supply of these goods.
 There is therefore no need for stockpiling of any items.